Read It, Mid-May 2016

 Folders… Folders Everywhere

 It is possible the files might exist on some separate media.
 I have some old magneto-optical discs and flash drives.
-I'll see if there might be a copy on one of those.
-I know that some of my oldest flash drives have gone bad over the years, and my attempts at file system recovery have been unsuccessful.
-I'm not sure whether I can access the magneto-optical discs.
-The problem I've had in the past with them has not been the discs, which are supposed to be very reliable over time; it has been with the drives.
-I've had several drives fail, and with disc manufacturers ceasing production, the technology itself seems to be going the way of Betamax.
+I’ll see if I they might be accessible.
+I know that some of my oldest flash drives have gone bad over the years and my attempts at file system recovery have been unsuccessful.
+I’m not sure about the magneto-optical discs.
+The problem I’ve had in the past with them has not been the discs, which are supposed to be very reliable over time; it has been with the drives.
+I’ve had several generations of drives fail, and with disc manufacturers ceasing production, they are going the way of Betamax tapes.

 There are also some .sit (Stuffit) archives that seem to be corrupted, or missing part of their data.
 It’s possible that some of the missing content was in Stuffit archives.

 One possible problem is that some older files may have lost their resource forks in the transition to MacOS X. Per Wikipedia:

 Until the advent of OS X v10.4, the standard UNIX command line utilities in OS X (such as cp and mv) did not respect resource forks.
 To copy files with resource forks, one had to use ditto or CpMac and MvMac.